denisacostaq/StyleCode/index.md

+<a name="structs-vs-classes"></a>

 Structs vs. Classes
 -------------------

-Use a struct only for passive objects that carry data; everything else is a class.
+Use a `struct` only for passive objects that carry data; everything else is a `class`.

 The `struct` and `class` keywords behave almost identically in C++.
 We add our own semantic meanings to each keyword, so you should use the appropriate keyword for the data-type you're defining.

-structs should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
+Structs should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
 The accessing/setting of fields is done by directly accessing the fields rather than through method invocations.
 Methods should not provide behavior but should only be used to set up the data members, e.g., constructor, destructor, `Initialize()`, `Reset()`, `Validate()`.

 If more functionality is required, a class is more appropriate.
 If in doubt, make it a class.